Efficient Training-Free Online Routing for High-Volume Multi-LLM Serving: Additional Experimental Results

 \subsection{Historical Data Size \& ANNS/KNN Candidates}

 \textbf{Historical Data Size.} To evaluate the robustness of our algorithm with respect to the size of historical data, we vary the number of historical data points used in ANNS and KNN from 5000 to 25000.
 For RouterBench, whose maximum available historical data is 26497, we randomly sample the subset of data points from 5000 to 25000.
 For RouterBench, which contains up to 26497 historical records, we randomly sample subsets within this range.
 For SPROUT, with a maximum of 30968 records, we similarly sample subsets from 5000 to 25000.
 For Open LLM Leaderboard v2, which has 11065 historical records, we sample subsets ranging from 5000 to 10000.
-Note that in this experiment, training-based methods are trained on the full historical dataset to provide a strong baseline for comparison.
 As shown in Figure~\ref{fig:basesize}, the results clearly show that varying the amount of historical data used in ANNS and KNN has minimal impact on performance, with our algorithm consistently and significantly outperforming all baselines across all settings.
 This demonstrates the robustness and efficiency of our algorithm: even with as few as 5000 historical records, it remains effective for routing.

 \textbf{Number of ANNS/KNN Candidates.} To investigate the impact of the number of search candidates of ANNS and KNN on routing performance, we vary the candidate pool size from the default 5 to 3, 7, and 10.
 As shown in Figure~\ref{fig:topk}, the results show that performance is marginally affected, with a slight improvement as the candidate pool size increases.
 Notably, our algorithm consistently maintains a leading position across all settings.
 Even with as few as 3 search candidates, it outperforms all baselines across benchmarks, demonstrating its stability and robustness to the choice of candidate pool size.